stephenscripts/Effective-C/NOTES/Chapter Two.md

 This example program shows a main function with a single code block between the { } characters.
 This kind of code block is also known as a compound statement.

+If you declare the same identifier in both the inner scope and an outer scope, the identifier declared in the outer scope is hidden by the identifier within the inner scope, which takes precedence.
+In this case, naming the identifier will refer to the object in the inner scope; the object from the outer scope is hidden and cannot be referenced by its name.
+The easiest way to prevent this from becoming a problem is to use different names.